Become an apprentice clockmaker

 – information design

-The goal is simple: learn by doing, becoming an apprentice clockmaker, and most importantly having fun!
+The objective is simple: learn by doing, become an apprentice clockmaker, and most importantly, have fun!

-These seven modules, made mainly in oak, are handmade in the Montreuil workshops of Okoni.
-Between milling machine (machining of oak, aluminum, and brass), laser cutting, 3D printing, UV printing on wood or plexiglass, everything is done and assembled in our studio.
+The seven modules, made mainly of oak, were handcrafted in the Montreuil workshops of Okoni.
+From CNC machining of wood, aluminum, and brass, to laser cutting, 3D printing, and UV printing on wood and plexiglass, every element was produced and assembled in-house.

-Believing deeply in the democratization of knowledge through gesture, I was able to take part in this project as an artistic director, illustrator, graphic designer, and consultant in game-participatory design.
+Believing strongly in the democratization of knowledge through hands-on learning, I contributed to this project as artistic director, illustrator, graphic designer, and consultant in participatory exhibit design.